 Designer wearables: The best fashion tech from big name labels

-Not us.
-And that’s why we’ve pulled together some of the brands that we'd actually like to see getting stuck into the wonderful world of wearables.
+We've pulled together some of the brands that we'd actually like to see getting stuck into the wonderful world of wearables.

-The popular flip-flops from Brazil that have become a summer staple in the UK and pretty much everywhere else and would be ideal for housing a simple, lightweight pedometer, like the Jawbone UP Move, built into the rubber straps.
-A UV level tracker to prevent sunburn, like the June, would also be handy addition.
+The popular flip-flops from Brazil that have become a summer staple in the UK and pretty much everywhere else would be ideal for housing a simple, lightweight pedometer, equivalent to a no-frills Fitbit Alta, built into the rubber straps.
+A UV level tracker to prevent sunburn, as we've seen from L'Oréal's My UV Patch, would also be handy addition.